For perusal script samples, please send an inquiry email to firstname.lastname@example.org

 Cast: 1 W, 2 M

 Gershwin, a prize-winning bull, goes one-on-one with the hottest pro bull rider today, AJ Hawkins.
-Gershwin's renowned for his fury, and jsut might snap again.
+Gershwin's renowned for his fury, and just might snap again.
 In ten minutes (and eight seconds), these two champions clash and leave forever changed.